 The Lord’s Prayer

-The next prayer in the rosary—Our Father or the Pater Noster (from its opening words in Latin), also known as the Lord’s Prayer—is even more acceptable to Protestants because Jesus himself taught it to his disciples.
+The next prayer in the rosary—the Our Father or Pater Noster (from its opening words in Latin), also known as the Lord’s Prayer—is even more acceptable to Protestants because Jesus himself taught it to his disciples.

 It is given in the Bible in two slightly different versions (Matt.
 6:9-13; Luke 11:2-4).
-The one given in Matthew is the one we say.
-(We won’t reproduce it here.
-All Christians should have it memorized.)
+The one given in Matthew is the one all Christians say.

 The Hail Mary

-The next prayer in the rosary, and the prayer which is really at the center of the devotion, is the Hail Mary.
+The next prayer in the rosary, and the one that is really at the center of the devotion, is the Hail Mary.
 Since the Hail Mary is a prayer to Mary, many Protestants assume it’s unbiblical.
-Quite the contrary, actually.
-Let’s look at it.
+Quite the contrary—let’s look at it.